HaijiangYan/VSscripts/readme.txt

 git reset --hard commit id.
 %Check commit id
 git reflog
-%Give up your changes in work directory, go back to the edition in stage or master git checkout -- filename
+%Give up your changes in work directory, go back to the version in stage or master git checkout -- filename
 %unstage (delete the edition in stage) git reset HEAD filename